 Creating family memories on a budget is the theme of a new series we are launching today on Kids Activities Blog!
 We are giddy to be working with Dave Ramsey’s Endorsed Local Providers (ELP) program which can help you find trustworthy and competent investment advisors, realtors, insurance agents or tax services in your hometown.

-Travel is an important part of my family’s holidays and there are ways to keep costs down so that money doesn’t become another holiday stressor.
-Here are 12 financially savvy ways to travel with kids – without breaking the holiday budget:
+Family travel is an important part of my family’s holidays and there are ways to keep costs down so that money doesn’t become another holiday stressor.
+Here are 12 financially savvy ways to travel with kids – without breaking the holiday budget: (affiliate links below)

 12 Ways to Save Money on Travel with Kids